syncfusion-content/wpf-docs/wpf/TreeView/ContextMenu.md

 ---
 layout: post
 title: ContextMenu with WPF TreeView control | Syncfusion
-description: Learn here about ContextMenu for TreeViewNodes with Syncfusion WPF TreeView (SfTreeView) control.
+description: Learn about context menu support and its customization with Syncfusion WPF TreeView (SfTreeView) control and more details.
 platform: wpf
 control: SfTreeView
 documentation: ug